-Drug And Alcohol Abuse Trends In Missoula, Montana
+Drug And Alcohol Addiction In Missoula, Montana

 Missoula is the second largest city in Montana.
 It is located in the western part of the state, at the convergence of five mountain ranges, giving it the nickname “hub of five valleys.”
 Missoula is also home to the state’s first university, The University of Montana.
 It is often considered the cultural center of Montana but has also been named one of the drunkest cities in America, with about 24% of the metro area adults reporting excessive drinking.
 The high volume of alcohol abuse in Missoula can be attributed to the fact that it is a college town, but the state of Montana itself ranked as the 4th drunkest state in America.